codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/-Submit-a-form-with-JS-8111.md

 You can submit an existing form using JS.
-For example, you could want to submit a form when a user clicks a link that's ouside of the form.
+For example, you could want to submit a form when a user clicks a link that's outside of the form.

 Have a look at the HTML in the file `send-form.html` in top left hand pane.
 It has a form at the top with and ID of `the-form` but there is no submit button.
 We also have a link with an ID of `submit-the-form` below the form in the third `p`.